input-output-hk/catalyst-CIPs/CIP-0062/README.md

 The following endpoints extend [CIP-30's Full API](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030#full-api).

-Except `signVotes`, no other method should require any user interaction as the user has already consented to the dApp reading information about the wallet's state when they agreed to [`cardano.{walletName}.enable()`](#cardanowalletnamecatalystenablepurpose-votingpurpose-promiseapi).
+Except `signVotes` and `submitDelegation`, no other method should require any user interaction as the user has already consented to the dApp reading information about the wallet's state when they agreed to [`cardano.{walletName}.enable()`](#cardanowalletnamecatalystenablepurpose-votingpurpose-promiseapi).